Best Practices for Managing Non-Human Identities

 Okay, so, lifecycle management for nhis – it's not exactly the sexiest topic, but honestly, it’s super critical.
 Think of it like this: you wouldn't just leave a regular employee's access hanging around after they leave, right?
 Same deal here.

-- Automated Provisioning: You need to automate how you create these identities.
+- Secure Provisioning: This is where Automated Provisioning comes in.
+You need to automate how you create these identities.
 It cuts down on errors and ensures everything is set up consistently.
 Imagine manually configuring hundreds of apis – nightmare fuel!

-- Credential Rotation: Passwords?
+- Credential Management: This is where Credential Rotation is vital.
+Passwords?
 Api keys?
 Certificates?
 Gotta rotate them regularly.
 Valid, unused credentials are like, the attacker’s favorite way in, or so I've heard.
+This includes securely storing and managing these credentials.

 Consider this: a rogue script with access to sensitive customer data still running long after its intended purpose.
 It can lead to compliance nightmares and data breaches.

-Now that we've got lifecycle management down, let's talk about access controls – limiting who (or what) can get to what.
+Now that we've got lifecycle management down, let's talk about who's responsible for all this.

 The Role of the Non-Human Identity Management Group